EvolutionGym/evogym/README.md

 sudo apt-get install xorg-dev libglu1-mesa-dev
 ```

-To build the C++ simulation, build all the submodules, and install `evogym` run the following command in the environment of your choice:
+Finally, to install `evogym`, run the following command in the environment of your choice:

 ```shell
 pip install -e .